FragOS-Linux/steam-gaming-mode/README.md

 ## TODO

 - [x] Create github repo
-- [ ] Switching between KDE and Gamescope
+- [ ] Switching between Desktop and Gamescope
 - [ ] It is supposed to work on the "Green" Card
 - [ ] The functions are supposed to work like in the steam deck
 - [ ] Add other launchers